Jhih-Ciang/Jhih-Ciang.github.io/_pages/about.md

 📩 *jcwu (at) csie (dot) ntnu (dot) edu (dot) tw*

-‼️ The MS position for 2026 is currently open.
-Please register via <a href="https://forms.gle/Wg57BCuzWktGJuby9">this link</a>
+📢 [May 18] The MS position for 2026 is still open (1 position available).
+Please email me if you would like to work under my supervision.
-  before 7th April.
 ‼️ For international students: please contact me after you receive your admission; otherwise, I will ignore your email.
-Additionally, I cannot provide an acceptance letter solely based on your email.
+Additionally, I cannot issue an acceptance letter based solely on your email.

 # Academic Service